uktrade/digital-workspace-v2/docs/search.md

 ## Specific content types

 ~~These content-specific boosts are applied to results in their own types and multiplied with any other boosts already applied.~~

+Indexed fields are laid out below ~~along with a mapping to the relevbatn search field~~

+- ContentPage (N.B. all pages will inherit from / implement these fields)
+  - title
+  - body (mapped to "content" and "headings" in search index)
+  - live (don't index anything that isn't)
+  - slug (for filtering)
+  - owner (page's original creator - index this like People or Teams?)
+  - content_type (for filtering / internal classification)
+  - first_published_at (for filtering)
+  - last_published_at (for filtering)
+  - is_creatable (for filtering / internal classification)
+- PageWithTopics (most pages inherit from here)
+  - excerpt (see Q at end)
+  - topics ??
+- Network page
+  - is_peoplefinder_network (for filtering / internal classification)
+- NewsCategory
+  - category (mapped to title)
+  - lead_story ??
+- NewsPage
+  - pinned_on_home
+  - news_categories
+- Document (i.e. PDFs etc) ??
+- Person
+  - first_name
+  - last_name
+  - email
+  - contact_email
+  - roles (job_titles)
+  - team related field ???
+  - town_city_or_region ???
+  - regional_building ???
+  - international_building ???
+  - ~~location_in_building~~
+  - key_skills
+  - other_key_skills
+  - fluent_languages
+  - intermediate_languages
+  - learning_interests
+  - other_learning_interests
+  - networks
+  - professions
+  - additional_roles
+  - other_additional_roles
+  - buildings
+  - is_active (for filtering)
+  - country (for filtering)
+  - grade (for filtering)
+  - do_not_work_for_ditc (for filtering) ???
+- Team
+  - name
+  - abbreviation (can we do this with/without spaces to catch e.g. "UK DSE" vs "UKDSE")
+  - people ?
+  - description
+  - leaders ??
+  - job_titles ?
+- Topic ???
+- Tool (will this be a page?)

 ### News